One of the best things you can do for your skin this summer is apply raspberry seed oil.

 UVB short wave rays penetrate the surface of our skin, causing sun burns and even cancer.
 UVB is the main culprit in sunburns and skin reddening, they are strongest between 10am-4pm, April through October.

-Raspberry seed oil's SPF(Sun Protection Factor) is rated at a value of 28-50 for UVB Rays and 6-7.5 for UVA Rays.
-One study concluded that raspberry seed oil is comparable to the protection provided from titanium dioxide, a common conventional sunscreen ingredient.
+According to a study done in 2000, Raspberry seed oil's SPF(Sun Protection Factor) is rated at a value of 28-50 for UVB Rays and 6.75 - 7.5 for UVA Rays - making it Broad Spectrum.
+In this study, it was concluded that raspberry seed oil is comparable to the protection provided from titanium dioxide, a common conventional sunscreen ingredient which .
 It's high on the list of natural oils that protect your skin from the sun.
 Look for sunscreens that include raspberry seed oil to take advantage of it's protective properties.

 UV Damage Control